TonyWangX/TonyWangX.github.io/code/source/index.rst

 *2021.12.04*

-       The slides for the talk on speech anti-spoofing and anonymization are uploaded. **Two Speech Security Issues after Speech Synthesis Boom**.
-2021 Dec, a talk given at CCF.
+       The slides for the talk on speech anti-spoofing and anonymization are uploaded. **Two Speech Security Issues after Speech Synthesis Boom**, 2021 Dec, a talk given at CCF.
        `download from here <https://www.dropbox.com/sh/gf3zp00qvdp3row/AADDhVJGzMbXEquzf2Z1Y8YHa/web/CCF-talk-2021.pptx>`_.